2.1 Types of WFC3 Files

 trailer file with processing history and messages

 The final output files will be renamed with the "_flt" or "_flc" suffixes after the standard calibrations (flat fielding, dark subtraction, etc.) are complete.
 The "_blv_tmp" files serve as input for cosmic ray rejection, if required.
-For UVIS CR-SPLIT and REPEAT-OBS exposures, a temporary CR-combined image is created and then renamed with either the "_crj" or "_crc" suffix once basic calibrations of that image are complete.
-With the addition of the CTE correction, which is the very first step, the pipeline now follows two distinct lines of processing, one with the CTE correction applied and one without.
+For UVIS CR-SPLIT and REPEAT-OBS exposures, a temporary CR-combined image is created (cr*_tmp) and then renamed with either the "_crj" or "_crc" suffix once basic calibrations of that image are complete.
+With the addition of the CTE correction, which is the very first step, the pipeline (as of version 3.3) follows two distinct lines of processing, one with the CTE correction applied and one without.
 Users running raw data through calwf3, which has PCTECORR set to PERFORM, should expect to see both sets of calibrated files when the tasks are complete.

 The final products of the calwf3 pipeline are not corrected for geometric distortion.
 AstroDrizzle is used to correct all WFC3 images for geometric distortion, whether they are taken as single exposures or as part of an association.
 AstroDrizzle is distributed as part of the Drizzlepac package, used for aligning and combining all HST images.
-For CR-SPLIT and REPEAT-OBS, AstroDrizzle supersedes the calwf3 cosmic-ray rejection processing and uses the individual "_flt" or "_flc" files directly as input, performing cosmic-ray rejection in the process of producing the final drizzled image from multiple exposures (see Table 2.2).
+For CR-SPLIT and REPEAT-OBSAstroDrizzle supersedes the calwf3 cosmic-ray rejection processing and uses the individual "_flt" or "_flc" files directly as input, performing cosmic-ray rejection in the process of producing the final drizzled image from multiple exposures (see Table 2.2).
 This has significant advantages in cases where small numbers of CR-SPLIT images were obtained at a small number of different dither positions, because AstroDrizzle will use all the information from all the input files to produce the best cosmic-ray rejection.
 The resulting drizzled images should generally be useful for science, although subsequent reprocessing off-line may be desirable in some cases to optimize the data for specific scientific applications.

 UVIS